satish-rathod/pg_ai_query/docs/src/introduction.md

 ## Getting Started

 Ready to start generating SQL queries from natural language?
 Head over to the [Installation](./installation.md) guide to get started, or check out our [Quick Start](./quick-start.md) tutorial for a hands-on introduction.

+## Repository

+The source code is available on [GitHub](https://github.com/benodiwal/pg_ai_query).
+Feel free to contribute, report issues, or explore the implementation.